wernight/docker-mopidy/README.md

 ### Feedbacks

 Having more issues?
 [Report a bug on GitHub](https://github.com/wernight/docker-mopidy/issues).
 Also if you need some additional extensions/plugins that aren't already installed (please explain why).

+### Alsa Audio

+For non debian distros.
+The gid for audio group in /etc/group must be 29 to match debians default as `audio:x:29:<your user outside of docker>` this is to match the user id inside the docker container.
+You'll also need to add the `output = alsasink` config line under the audio section in your `mopidy.conf`.